Italy to host Syrian weapons transfer despite local opposition

 Italian media have said the Sicilian port of Augusta, Gioia Tauro in Calabria, or other more isolated Sardinian ports are also being considered.

-Syria’s 2-1/2-year civil war has killed at least 125,835 people, according to the Syrian Observatory for Human Rights monitoring group, and over 2 million refugees have fled, often overwhelming neighboring countries.
+Syria’s 2-1/2-year civil war has killed at least 125,835 people, according to the Syrian Observatory for Human Rights monitoring group, and over 2 million refugees have fled, often overwhelming neighbouring countries.

 Reporting by Steve Scherer